thoughtspot/thoughtspot.github.io/_data-integrate/clients/install-odbc-solaris.md

 permalink: /:collection/:path.html
 ---

-ThoughSpot's ODBC connection relies on the <a href="https://www.simba.com/products/SEN/doc/Client-Server_user_guide/content/clientserver/configuringsimbaclientodbc/simbaclientodbcunix.htm">SimbaEngine
+ThoughtSpot's ODBC connection relies on the <a href="https://www.simba.com/products/SEN/doc/Client-Server_user_guide/content/clientserver/configuringsimbaclientodbc/simbaclientodbcunix.htm">SimbaEngine
 X SDK</a> to connect via ODBC or JDBC to ThoughtSpot's remote data stores.
 The instructions on this page explain how to configure the Simba ODBC driver on a